COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **4. Creativity and Innovation:** Agile fosters creativity by encouraging idea generation and continuous development through collaboration, where new quality-improving solutions can always be discussed.
 Unlike DevOps, which emphasises automation and delivery speed, Agile is better suited for early stages where requirements are still evolving, aligning with our project's focus on refining specifications.

-In summary, we have chosen the Agile Scrum methodology, as it enables each team member to focus on a specific task over a period of time, encourages frequent feedback from both the team members and client, and ensures the final product is tailored to user needs and is feature-complete within the timeframe.
+In summary, we have chosen the Agile Scrum methodology, as it enables each team member to focus on a specific task over a period, encourages frequent feedback from both the team members and client, and ensures the final product is tailored to user needs and is feature-complete within the timeframe.

 ### Project Schedule